cyrilondon/rover-project/README.md

 All those practices are implemented manually and do not depend on any built-in framework except for unit testing (you can notice that the only dependencies present in the maven [pom.xml](pom.xml) are [Test NG](https://testng.org/doc/) and [AssertJ](https://assertj.github.io/doc/) for facilitating Unit testing assertions.

-Furthemore, in addition to the initial requirements, this implementation offers the following extra-features:
+Furthermore, in addition to the initial requirements, this implementation offers the following extra-features:

 - possibility to play on many plateaus at the same time.
 - persistence of current state of all plateaus and attached rovers.